 The Swapper opens as a lone astronaut is ejected into space inside an escape pod.
 When the pod lands, you take control of the silent astronaut, and start to explore the doomed spaceship Theseus.
 The remaining crew are hiding in a sealed chamber, so your path is isolated and your exploration uninterrupted … until the scenery starts asking philosophical questions.

 Today, I found a nice surprise in my email inbox – a notice that my journal article based on my MSc dissertation has finally been published.
-It’s now available here for anyone with an internet connection to read (no paywalls here!)
+My article is freely available here, and my questionnaire is available to read (or use in your own projects) here.